Club: Getafe CF | Opening: 1998 | Capacity: 17,500 seats

-It can be potentially quicker to take a cercanía commuter train to the stadium.
+It can therefore be quicker to take a cercanía commuter train to the stadium.
 Board a train toward Parla at either Sol or Atocha cercanía station, and get off at station Las Margaritas Universidad.
 The ride takes 15 to 20 minutes and from Las Margaritas it is a further 15 minutes walking to the stadium.

 From southern Madrid you can also catch bus 443 (from Plaza Elíptica) or 448 (from Legazpi).

 Address: Avenida Teresa de Calcuta S/N, 28903 Getafe

 Tickets for Getafe games can be bought online via Entradas.com, or at the club offices at Coliseum Alfonso Pérez.

 Tickets can also be bought on the gate on the day of the match.
 The ticket windows (taquillas) are open until half-time.
 Getafe hardly ever sell out a match.